 Percent Error Calculator

 This percent error calculator finds the relative error between the true value and the observed value found in a measurement.
 Thanks to this tool, you will be able to quickly assess whether your measurement was accurate.
-Read on to learn how to calculate the percent error, or take a look at the percentage calculator to get a better grasp of the concept of percents.
+Read on to learn how to calculate percent error and discover the percent error formula.
+You could also take a look at the percentage calculator to get a better grasp of the concept of percents.

 What is the percent error?